dyne/Zenroom/bindings/javascript/README.md

 zenroom.script(script).zenroom_exec().reset()
 ```

-Returns **zenroom** the zenroom module
+Returns **zenroom** as zenroom module

 ### keys

-Set the keys JSON for you zenroom execution
+Set the parameter "keys" in JSON for the script/smart contract
+you're executing in Zenroom.

-the keys will be available in script as the `KEYS` variable
+The keys will be available in the execution of the script/smart
+contract as the `KEYS` variable.

 #### Parameters